UnionInternationalCheminsdeFer/OSDM/processes.md

 with the booking.
 The `RequestedInformation` property will provide the details of what needs to be specified in order to book a given offer.
-These details are provided under the form of a boolean expression, referring to the passenger model elements using dot notation (with the tripoffer as the root).
+These details are provided under the form of a boolean expression, referring to the passenger model elements using dot notation (with the `TripOffer` as the root).
 For example, if it is required that name and first name are set to proceed RequestedInformation would be :